 Furthermore, when CloudShell deploys resources in Azure it adds the following custom tags to each resource: Blueprint, CreatedBy, Domain, Name, Owner, and SandboxId.
 We also create a custom usage report under your Azure billing with these tags.
 This allows you to get better visibility into what users and teams are consuming what resources and how much they're consuming.
 This is especially helpful when Azure resources are consumed for pre-production purposes like development environments, test/QA environments, or even sales/marketing demos.
 CloudShell's InSight business intelligence tool also gives you direct usage dashboards for your Azure deployments.

 We just touched the surface of how CloudShell makes it easier to deploy applications on Azure.
 There's a lot more we could dive into on how to customize and extend the out the box support for deploying resources to Azure.
-If you want to learn more you can request a free trial or a hands-on technical demo.
+If you want to learn more you can request a hands-on technical demo.